Seals in the Sinosphere: Imperial China

-During China's Imperial Period, the term xǐ would gradually begin to become a designation exclusively reserved for the seals of the Emperors.
-During the Han dynasty, the Emperor of China only had 6 imperial seals, later during the Tang dynasty (618–907) this number had grown to 8, during the Ming dynasty (1368–1644) this number would further grow to there now being over a dozen imperial seals, and by the reign of the Qing dynasty (1644–1912), there were several dozen official imperial seals that were used by its Emperors.
+During China's Imperial Period, the term xǐ gradually began to become a designation exclusively reserved for the seals of the Emperors.
+During the Han dynasty, the Emperor of China only had 6 imperial seals, later during the Tang dynasty (618–907) this number had grown to 8, during the Ming dynasty (1368–1644) this number grew further to over a dozen imperial seals, and by the reign of the Qing dynasty (1644–1912), there were several dozen official imperial seals that were used by its Emperors.
 The inscriptions on these official imperial seals usually refer to either the Emperor receiving the Mandate of Heaven or to the Emperor being "the successor of Heaven".